SubMishMar/SubMishMar.github.io/README.md

 # Other Relevant Stuff
 Here I present some other not so important but relevant stuff that I have been tinkering/tinkered with in the past 1 year of grad school.

-* **EKF-SLAM in MATLAB**: This is very simplistic EKF based approach to do SLAM, especially for begineers.
+* **EKF-SLAM in MATLAB**: This is very simplistic EKF based approach to do SLAM using MATLAB, especially for begineers.
 The code can be founded [here](https://github.com/SubMishMar/EKF-SLAM).

 * **Monocular Visual Odometry**: Simple monocular visual odometry pipeline which takes the scale information from ground truth.
 The code can be founded [here](https://github.com/SubMishMar/movo).